 Step 2 – The incision

 Liposuction is performed through small, inconspicuous incisions.
-First, sterile liquid solution is infused to reduce bleeding and trauma.
+First, a sterile liquid solution is infused to reduce bleeding and trauma.
 Then a thin hollow tube, or cannula, is inserted through these incisions to loosen excess fat using a controlled back and forth motion.
 The dislodged fat is then suctioned out of the body using a surgical vacuum or syringe attached to the cannula.